Home / microfluidic reviews / Organs-on-chip & 3d cell culture / Recent research breakthroughs in lung-on-chip technology

 Pulmonary thrombus formation process

-An inflammation-involved cytokine recruits leukocytes and activates platelets, which triggers thrombi formation [6].
-It was measured by Jain et al. that the permeability of lung vessels increases proportionally to the TNF-α concentration.
-They also measured a rise of ICAM-1 concentration in the endothelium chamber, followed by thrombi formation on the endothelial membrane.
-Therefore, an in vitro model of endothelial thrombosis formation was obtained by releasing TNF-α in the upper compartment.
+Jain & al. [4] from the Wyss Institute first noticed that coating the four walls with ECM in the alveolus-on-a-chip, or lung-on-chip model avoid platelet adhesion to the walls and thrombi formation.
+This microdevice can thus adequately represent a healthy pulmonary vessel behavior.
+To simulate an intravascular thrombosis, the TNF-α (Tumor necrosis factor) was added to the upper chamber.
+It is an inflammation-involved cytokine that recruits leukocytes and activates platelets, which triggers thrombi formation [6].
+It was measured by Jain & al. that the permeability of lung vessels increases proportionally to the TNF-α concentration.
+They also measured a raise of ICAM-1 concentration on the endothelium chamber, below which follow by thrombi formation on the endothelial membrane.
+An in vitro model of endothelial thrombosis formation was therefore obtained by releasing TNF-α in the upper compartment.

-Prof. Ingber’s laboratory team [4] observed a similar shape and binding dynamic for the thrombosis model-on-a-chip compared to the in vivo laser-induced thrombi formation in a mouse model.
-The new model established on a microchip also demonstrates another point generally observed in vivo but never seen previously in vitro: the intra-thrombus variations due to a central kernel surrounded by a more unstable region (Fig. 5).
+Prof. Ingber laboratory team [4] observed a similar shape and binding dynamic for the thrombosis model-on-a-chip compared to the in vivo laser-induced thrombi formation in a mouse model.
+The new model established on a microchip also demonstrates another point generally observed in vivo but never seen previously in vitro: the intra-thrombus variations due to a central kernel surrounded by a more unstable region (see Fig. 5).

+To better demonstrate the potentiality of lung-on-chip for research, Jain & al [4] tried to add LPS (lipopolysaccharides) to the lung-on-chip.
+LPS are endotoxins present on the outer membrane of Gram-negative bacteria.
+These large molecules are often used to induce pulmonary vascular injury because it promotes leukocytes recruitment [7] [8].
+At the tissue level represented by the presence of only the vascular endothelium, no thrombosis was observed.
+A contrario, at the organ-level simulated by a chip with both the epithelial and endothelial cells, intravascular platelets aggregates are observed.
 The gap areas between endothelial cells increase after the LPS treatment.
-Jain et al. [4] also found an increase in three specific cytokines following the LPS addition: IL-6 (interleukin), IL-8, and monocyte chemotactic protein.
+Jain & al. [4] also found an increase of three specific cytokines following the LPS adding: IL-6 (interleukin), IL-8 and monocyte chemotactic-protein.
 They noticed similar physiological reactions in vivo: it is possible to increase the induction of lung vascular thrombosis by injecting LPS when the vessels are laser-injured.

 Globally, the Wyss Institute demonstrated, using an alveolar microchip, that LPS-induced thrombosis is correlated with an inflammation process mediated by cytokines and induced by interactions between alveolar epithelial cells and vascular endothelial cells.